 1. Set the scope of the EMS

 It may be a useful exercise to consider the impacts of the organisation before deciding on the scope.
+It is also common practice to consider phasing in EMS implementation, particularly for SMEs who may not have the resources to complete the process in one go.

 2. Establish the context of the organisation